FAQs-Digital Law

 Terms of website use are required to set out the basis upon which a visitor to the site may access and use it.
 These terms should be used to comply with the website owner’s legislative information requirements by making it clear who operates the site and how to contact them.
 The terms are also an opportunity for a website owner to limit its liability relating to content on the site via the inclusion of disclaimers relating to reliance on that content.

-privacy notice is required on a website to notify visitors about how their personal data is collected, used, shared, stored, retained and secured by the website operator.
+A privacy notice is required on a website to notify visitors about how their personal data is collected, used, shared, stored, retained and secured by the website operator.
 Every website that uses cookies must provide visitors with details of such cookies and the purposes for which they are used in a cookies policy.
 Website owners should ensure that links to cookies policies are prominent and banner notices which appear when a user lands on a site are commonly used to ensure compliance.

 An acceptable use policy (AUP) will be required if your website contains functionality which allows visitors to upload comments and/or other materials to the site.
 The AUP should set out the rules and standards governing those uploads and, if drafted carefully, should assist in excluding the website operator’s liability in the event that those uploads are defamatory or breach a third party’s intellectual property rights.